scalalandio/chimney/docs/docs/cookbook.md

 Examples af various use cases already handled by the Chimney.

+## Reusing flags for several transformations/patchings

+If we do not want to enable the same flag(s) in several places, we can define shared flag configuration as an implicit:

+!!! example

+    Scala 2

+    ```scala
+    //> using scala {{ scala.2_13 }}
+    //> using dep io.scalaland::chimney:{{ git.tag or local.tag }}
+    import io.scalaland.chimney.dsl._

+    implicit val transformerCfg = TransformerConfiguration.default.enableMethodAccessors.enableMacrosLogging

+    implicit val patcherCfg = PatcherConfiguration.ignoreNoneInPatch.enableMacrosLogging
+    ```

+    Scala 3

+    ```scala
+    //> using scala {{ scala.3 }}
+    //> using dep io.scalaland::chimney:{{ git.tag or local.tag }}
+    import io.scalaland.chimney.dsl._

+    transparent inline given: TransformerConfiguration[?] =
+      TransformerConfiguration.default.enableMethodAccessors.enableMacrosLogging

+    transparent inline given: PatcherConfiguration[?] =
+      PatcherConfiguration.ignoreNoneInPatch.enableMacrosLogging
+    ```

+!!! tip

+    As we can see, on Scala 3 we can skip useless name, but we are required to provide the type.
+Since we want it to be inferred (for our convenience), we can use `transparent inline` to provide this time as a wildcard type but still let Scala figure it out.

+!!! tip

+    These configs will be shared by all derivations triggered in the scope that this `implicit`/`given` was defined.
+    This include automatic derivation as well, so summoning autoderived Transformer would adhere to these flags.

 ## Automatic, Semiautomatic and Inlined derivation

 When you use the standard way of working with Chimney, but `import io.scalaland.chimney.dsl._`